How to build a firepit: Spruce up your backyard w/ this easy DIY Fire Pit idea. It’s a perfect Fall weekend project!

 One of the items on our never ending to-do list was to put in some sort of outdoor fire pit.
 We have such a pretty outdoor setting and a perfect little clearing down by our dry creek bed, it seemed like a waste to not be enjoying every part of it.
-But there always seemed to be something more important on the list and our fire pit project kept getting put off.
+I knew it would be really easy for my hubby to build a fire pit, but there always seemed to be a more important project on the list and our DIY fire pit project kept getting put off.

 Last October, we had a multi-family camping trip and stayed at an awesome RV park in New Braunfels.
 The park had a heated pool, game room, a big bouncing pillow/trampoline thing and best of all, a great big fire pit with lots of seating.
-We had such a great time around the fire pit on that trip, that my hubby got motivated to get our fire pit done in time for Thanksgiving.
-(We were hosting Thanksgiving weekend for 18 people.)
+We had such a great time with the family around that fire pit, that my hubby got motivated to get our’s done in time for Thanksgiving.
+(I was our turn to host Thanksgiving weekend for the family.)

-Building fire pit turned out to be such an easy project, we’re not exactly sure why we waited so long to get it done!
-(Easy if you don’t count all the shoveling and unloading of the retaining wall blocks my hubby had to do.)
+Building the fire pit turned out to be such an easy project, we’re not exactly sure why we waited so long to get it done!
+(Easy if you don’t count all the shoveling and unloading of the retaining wall blocks my hubby had to do, lol.)

 How to build a Firepit